setmy-info/setmy-info.github.io/src/site/markdown/it/architecture/decisions/mqtt.md

     - Required for possible duplication detection
 7. Sender should set a message version into header.
     - Property name: **"v"**
-    - Accepted types: int (with mask, like IPv4)
+    - Accepted types: int, long (with mask, like IPv4)
     - Semantic versioning: https://semver.org/
 8. Sender should set proper, correct **TTL for messages**, based on reality needs and requirements.
 9. Session Expiry Interval meaningful value should be set.